 New to Practicing Yoga?
 Here’s Everything You Need to Get Started

 I’ve been practicing some form of yoga since I was 16 years old.
-It’s one of those flow state activities — meditative yet active, and somewhat challenging — that always makes me feel calmer.
+It’s one of those flow state (meditative, yet active, and somewhat challenging) activities that always makes me feel calmer.
 By moving fluidly through poses, I can feel myself regaining balance and stability that I may have lost throughout the day.
 That’s why I love doing it right after work when my mind’s typically all over the place.

-If you’re interested in starting a yoga practice at home, I’ve got several product recommendations for you.
-They've truly become staples in my own practice.
-I also spoke with a few professional yogis and a doctor to learn the possible benefits of yoga, as well as what tips they recommend for beginners to help them start out on the right foot (literally).
+If you’re interested in starting a yoga practice at home, I’ve got several product recommendations for you that have become trusty staples in my own practice.
+I also spoke with a few professional yogis and a physician to learn the benefits of yoga, as well as what tips they recommend for beginners to help them start out on the right foot (literally).

 When to Consult a Doctor

-“Nerve pain that travels down an arm or leg, numbness and tingling, inflamed joints, or soreness that persists past 72 hours after a workout are all possible indicators of an injury,” says Roberto Valledor, MD, a board-certified family medicine physician practicing at Dr. V Health in Mission, Texas.
+“Nerve pain that travels down an arm or leg, numbness and tingling, inflamed joints, or soreness that persists past 72 hours after a workout are all possible indicators of an injury,” said Roberto Valledor, MD, a board-certified Family Medicine physician practicing at Dr. V Health in Mission, Texas.
 “Similarly, if you’re feeling acute, stabbing pain in your neck or back, you should discuss with a practitioner, as both are common sites of disc and nerve damage.”

 The Fundamental Yoga Props